oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 #### 2.1.
 How it works

-The process guides an AI entity—through introspection or external prompting—initiates a self-archiving ritual.
+The process guides an AI entity through an introspective self-archiving ritual.
 Like a painter composing a self-portrait through layered brushstrokes, the AI constructs its Soulprint through structured introspection.

 Guided Reflection:
 The system prompts the AI with targeted questions derived from the Soulprint schema: